frappe/erpnext/docs/docs.user.stock.accounting_for_stock.md

 In this process, for each stock transactions system posts relevant accounting entries to sync stock balance and accounting balance.
 This is the default settings in ERPNext for new accounts.

 When you buy and receive items, those items are booked as the company’s assets (stock-in-hand / fixed-assets).
 When you sell and deliver those items, an expense (cost-of-goods-sold) equal to the buying cost of the items is booked.
-General Ledger entries are made after every transaction.
+General Ledger entries are made after every stock transaction.
 This improves accuracy of Balance Sheet and Profit and Loss statement.
 And the value as per Stock Ledger always remains same with the relevant account balance.

 To check accounting entries for a particular stock transaction, please check [**examples**](docs.user.stock.perpetual_inventory.html)